kateivshina/point-theme/index.md

 In the summer of 2018, I studied Forbush decreases in cosmic ray flux, analyzed URAGAN hodoscope muon data, and examined barometric effects in the cosmic ray muon and neutron flux at the National Research Nuclear University MEPhI in Moscow, Russia.

-I have also worked with astronomers from the Ural Federal University Observatory on builiding and testing  a flat field light source that enhances stellar spectra precision.
+I have also worked with astronomers from the Ural Federal University Observatory on builiding and testing  a flat field light source that enhances stellar spectra quality.
 The tool is installed in the Observatory.

 In my senior year of high school, I’ve had the honor to be selected as one of the ten Russian students to travel to India to present my astrophysics research to the President of Russia and Prime Minister of India in October 2018.